khalyomede/laravel-api-generator/README.md

 - Creates your relationships according to your tables foreign keys
 - Can specify which tables you want to fill with fake data
 - Can specify which tables you do not want to fill with fake data
+- Can control how many time your consumer can attack your api and in how many time he can attack again in case of limit reached

 ## Pre-requisites
 You need to have an existing [Laravel](https://laravel.com/) **5.3+** project to be able to use this library.